 Hula hooping is often described as a form of meditation because to really be a good hooper means you need to be in tune with your body and your hoop as well as the space around you.
 This in a way means letting go–letting go of all the stress of the day, of everything you’re worried about–including learning how to hula hoop!

-I also recommend videotaping yourself hula hooping, so you can observe the way your body moves and correct your form if necessary.
-Also hooping in front of a large mirror (such as one at a dance studio) is very helpful.
-All successful athletes observe themselves this way because it is a powerful tool for improving!
+Try videotaping yourself hula hooping, so you can observe the way your body moves and correct your form if necessary.

 Hula Hoop Tip #6: Be Patient!